 ETCP is a program of ESTA.

-The following organizations maintain seats on the ETCP Council:
+Along with representatives from ESTA, content and industry experts, and large-scale employers, the following organizations maintain seats on the ETCP Council:

 - Alliance of Motion Picture and Television Producers (AMPTP)